-11.3 – Adjunct Mini-portfolio Guidelines

-Guidelines for the Adjunct mini-portfolio and related rubric are provided in Appendix G of this Article.
-The mini-portfolio will include the following items: teaching philosophy statement, a copy of a syllabus, summary data from relevant student opinion of instruction forms, Adjunct’s comments and reflection on said data, a copy of a summative assessment, final exam/project/etc., a copy of an assignment, student course success data for each section taught during the review period, Adjunct’s comments and reflection on said data, and a summary of professional development activities.

-11.4 – Part-Time/Dual Enrollment Faculty Mentorship
+– Part-Time/Dual Enrollment Faculty Mentorship

 In support of educational best practice, the academic department will make a good faith effort to partner a new Adjunct with a mentor, who in most cases, when practicable, is a full-time faculty member who volunteers for this position.
-The mentor will be assigned by the appropriate Associate Dean, will provide support for an academic year, and will be from the same (or closely related) discipline as the Adjunct.
-Likewise, when an Adjunct is undergoing mini-portfolio review, the department will make a good faith effort to assign a mentor during their academic year of review.
+The mentor will be assigned by the appropriate Associate Dean, will provide support for an academic year, and will be from the same (or a closely related) discipline as the Adjunct.
 This Article cannot be grieved by an Adjunct or the Union.

-11.5 – Minimum Expectations
+– Minimum Expectations